Nikhilpra17/learning-tech/node.js/7_HandlingURL's.md

-In this video, the focus is on explaining URLs, their components, and how they work in a website context.
-The speaker begins by discussing what a URL is and then dives deeper into each component.

 ### What is a URL?
 URL stands for **Uniform Resource Locator**.
 It's essentially a human-readable address that directs a user to a specific resource, such as a webpage, on the internet.
 Behind every URL is an IP address, but because IP addresses are difficult for humans to remember, URLs offer a friendly way to access resources online.